 The courses in this minor represent the intersection of the minimum requirements for admission to most medical schools.
 Individual professional schools may have additional requirements that are not met by this minor.
 Students are advised to take courses beyond the minor requirements to prepare for entrance exams such as the MCAT and DCAT.
 It is critical that students pursuing a Pre-Medical minor regularly meet with their advisor to help ensure that in addition to completing the minor, they are informed about additional courses that are recommended to prepare them for admission to the post-graduate professional health science program of their choice.

 Psychology

-Website: www.uis.edu/psychology/ Email: psy@uis.edu Office Phone: (217) 206-6696 Office Location: UHB 3144

-- Bachelor of Arts
+Website: www.uis.edu/psychology/

+Email: psy@uis.edu

-- Concentrations (5)
+- Concentrations (5) - Minor

-- Minor